-When kids won’t eat, there’s always an underlying reason.
-Understanding why kids refuse to eat anything you offer, or when they don’t want to eat, is the key to helping your child move forward.
+When kids refuse to eat, there’s always an underlying reason.
+Understanding why your child is refusing to eat, or when they don’t want to eat, is the key to understanding and helping your child move forward.

 Ironically, when kids won’t eat, it’s not always because they don’t like the food that’s being offered.
 There can be other reasons.

 “I’m at my wits end.
-Every night, my little guy barely touches the meal.”
+Every night, my little guy barely touches the meal,” said Debbie.
 She described how, night after night, getting her child to eat would ruin the family meal.

-When your child refuses to eat, it can be extremely frustrating.
+When your child won’t eat, it can be extremely frustrating, whether it’s your baby, toddler or teen.
 If your child is refusing food, it can leave you angry, full of despair, and even hopeless.

 I don’t want you to feel that way.

 As a childhood nutrition expert, I’ve worked with many picky eaters in my day.
-In my experience, when your child isn’t eating it’s important to understand the root of the problem.
-It will help you solve it.
+In my experience, when a child is refusing food it’s important to understand the root of the problem.

-Whether it’s a physical condition, a behavioral tendency, or something that can be modified in your child’s eating environment, there are several common reasons why kids won’t eat.
+Whether it’s a physical condition like chronic constipation, a behavioral tendency, or something negative that’s going on in a child’s eating environment, there are several common reasons why kids refuse to eat.